alfonsobries/laravel-spreadsheet-importer/README.md

      * @var array
      */
     protected $listen = [
         // Every time the importer has some progress
         \Alfonsobries\LaravelSpreadsheetImporter\Events\ImporterProgressEvent => [
-        	// Or your own event listener
+            // (Or use your own event listener)
             \Alfonsobries\LaravelSpreadsheetImporter\Listeners\ImporterProgressEventListener::class,
         ],

         // The `ImporterProgressEventListener` also creates the following observable events:
         // When the import finished
         \Alfonsobries\LaravelSpreadsheetImporter\Events\ImporterProgressFinishedEvent => [
             // In this case you will need to define your own event listener ],

         // When the import reports an error:
         \Alfonsobries\LaravelSpreadsheetImporter\Events\ImporterProgressErrorEvent => [
             // In this case you will need to define your own event listener ],
     ];
     // ...